bhoomika-254/Machine-Learning-Models-Visualization-tools-with-blogs/Boosting/XGBoost/readme.md

 # XGBoost
+XGBoost, short for eXtreme Gradient Boosting, is an ensemble learning algorithm widely used in supervised learning tasks like regression and classification.
+It constructs predictive models by combining multiple individual models, typically decision trees, in an iterative manner.
+The algorithm operates by sequentially adding weak learners to the ensemble, each subsequent learner aiming to rectify the errors made by its predecessors.
+During training, XGBoost employs gradient descent optimization to minimize a specified loss function.
+Key features of the XGBoost algorithm include its capability to handle intricate data relationships, incorporation of regularization techniques to prevent overfitting, and utilization of parallel processing for efficient computation.
+These attributes make XGBoost a powerful tool for developing accurate and robust predictive models across various domains.

-XGBoost, a machine learning algorithm within the gradient boosting framework, enhances upon traditional gradient boosting with significant improvements:
+ So in short XGBoost, a machine learning algorithm within the gradient boosting framework, enhances upon traditional gradient boosting with significant improvements:

 1. **Speed:**
    - **Parallel processing:** XGBoost divides work across multiple threads for faster sequential training.